Hutton's shearwater: Diet and foraging locations

-Hutton's shearwater feed on what is available within 50m of the surface and can range from small fish, crustaceans, krill and cephalopods.
-Using GPS trackers on adult birds from the Kaikōura Peninsula colony, 4 main foraging locations have been identified with 2 being coastal (Pegasus Bay and Canterbury Bight) and 2 over oceanic banks (Mernoo Bank and Urry Bank).
-All the foraging locations were approximately 125-365km south or south-east of the colony and near Banks Peninsula.
-Average trip duration and distance is 5 days and 1092.9km with the total ranging from 1-15 days and 264-2157km.
+Hutton's shearwater feed on what is available within 50 m of the surface and this can range from small fish to crustaceans, krill and cephalopods.
+Using GPS trackers on adult birds from the Kaikōura Peninsula colony, four main foraging locations have been identified with two being coastal (Pegasus Bay and Canterbury Bight) and two over oceanic banks (Mernoo Bank and Urry Bank).
+All the foraging locations were approximately 125-365 km south or south-east of the colony and near Banks Peninsula.
+Average trip duration and distance is 5 days and 1,092.9 km with the total ranging from 1-15 days and 264-2,157 km.
 Foraging locations all share the same trait as areas with high chlorophyll-a and waters shallower than non-foraging locations.
 Using stable isotopic analysis of induced feathers and different prey collection samples from the foraging sites, it was estimated that Hutton's shearwater predominantly feed on small fish, crustacean larvae and cephalopods, with prey diversity being greatest in November.
-Increased prey diversity correlates with the egg-laying and incubating stage, the birds are less specific on what they eat at this time so long as they can get food quickly and return to their burrow.
+Increased prey diversity correlates with the egg-laying and incubating stage: the birds are less fussy about what they eat at this time so long as they can get food quickly and return to their burrows.
 Isotope analysis for the composition of induced feathers is more similar to the prey samples collected near Banks Peninsula than samples collected near Kaikōura which suggests the birds are flying and foraging in areas further away from their colony.
-Few birds may spend the early morning in close proximity to Kaikōura before travelling away, during their near-shore movements no dives were recorded however, supporting the idea that Hutton's shearwater do not forage near their colonies.
+Few birds may spend the early morning in close proximity to Kaikōura before travelling away.
+However, during their near-shore movements no dives were recorded, supporting the idea that Hutton's shearwaters do not forage near their colonies.